Placing an order

 - Your contact number

 When you order a Frontier Stove, you’ll get the stove, detachable ash-catcher and five sections of flue which all pack down inside the body of the stove.
+The Frontier Plus includes the five sections of flue and the ash catcher but it also includes the spark arrestor which fits inside the stove body with the flue.
 When you order a Traveller or Fintan Stove, you’ll get the stove attached to base plate (with removable D-section) plus the warming plate.
 Flues are not included in the basic package, as the amount of flue varies person to person, so you’ll need to order these separately.
 The Horizon Stove comes as a single unit, so you’ll get a Horizon Stove ready to go straight out of the box.

 For a tent, we’d recommend at least the stove, a tent flashing kit and a spark arrestor.
 For a shed, van or tiny house we’d recommend the stove, shed flashing kit and a spark arrestor or cowl.
 A heat mat is a good option to protect your groundsheet; it’s made of reinforced heatproof rubberized canvas and will withstand anything hot being dropped on it when you open the door.
 A carbon monoxide alarm is also a good idea to give you extra peace of mind.
 A small portable fire extinguisher can also be a good idea.
 If you’re opting for the Frontier Stove, the carry bag is super handy: its designed to perfectly fit the Frontier Stove with a handy pocket on the front and an adjustable strap.
 Check out our bundles to get a good deal on the accessories!